-In 1997 The Independent newspaper in the UK featured a double page spread of an art print by pop artist David Hockney, “Two Apples & One Lemon & Four Flowers”.
-Rather than being a reproduction of an original painting, the newspaper, and Hockney himself, argued that the print was the art; “Even though it’s printed in a mechanical way on a page in a newspaper, it’s constructed only to exist in that way.”
+In 1997 The Independent newspaper in the UK featured a double page spread of an art print by pop artist David Hockney; “Two Apples & One Lemon & Four Flowers”.
+Rather than being a reproduction of an original artwork, the newspaper, and Hockney himself, argued that the print was the art; “Even though it’s printed in a mechanical way on a page in a newspaper, it’s constructed only to exist in that way.”

-Hockney had prepared the printing plates, so the only time these four plates combined to form the finished artwork was when it was printed in the newspaper.
+Hockney had prepared the printing plates, so the only time these four plates combined to form the finished artwork was when it was printed in the London newspaper.
 Good quality examples of the pages have been exhibited and can sell for up to £1000, yet they are simply mass produced newspaper pages.

 This wasn’t a new perspective, and it’s one we share at the Lenticular Art Gallery here on the edge of London in Kent.
 The words “art print” today tend to refer to reproductions, but early prints were the art; etching, lithography and woodcuts are all created to be experienced as prints, and of course the same is true of photography.
 Many famous photographs can be bought as cheap reproduction posters, but a true photographic print from the original negative, supervised by the photographer, is something else entirely.
 And of course, there’s a good argument that the same can be said of lenticular prints and digital artworks; as the NFT world have been exploring.